As an Amazon Associate I earn from qualifying purchases.

-I sort of have to sneak anything that might be remotely close to Chinese food onto the table.
-So, when I made chicken kabobs, I left off the simple fact that it might be a smidge close to Chinese.
+I sort have to sneak anything that might be remotely close to Chinese food onto the table.
+However, my daughter loves chicken on a stick.
+So, when I made these spicy Asian chicken kabobs, I left off the simple fact that it might be a smidge close to Chinese.
 I figured I could tell them once they loved them!

 I poured about 1/2 cup of the orange sauce over the other bag of chicken.
 Refrigerate for a few hours.
 About 30 minutes before grill time I grabbed some veggies out of the fridge and chunked them up.
 I used a red bell pepper, onion, zucchini, and mushrooms.
 Use what you have on hand.

-Once the veggies were cut into chunks, I pulled the chicken out and put the veggies and chicken on stainless steel shish kabob skewers.
+Once the veggies were cut into chunks, I pulled the chicken out and put the veggies and chicken on stainless steel shish kabob skewers to make these spicy Chinese Chicken Kabobs.
 I start with a pepper closest to the handle followed by a piece of chicken and two pieces of veggies and then chicken again.
 I like every piece of vegetable to be touching the chicken.

 - 1 pound of chicken breast cut into 2-inch pieces